laurentperrinet/laurentperrinet.github.io/content/authors/hugo-ladret/_index.md

 ---
 authors:
 - hugo-ladret
-bio: During my master, I focused on a bio-inspired neural network.
+bio: During my PhD, I am focusing on the role of precision in natural and artificial neural networks.
 education:
   courses:
   - course: Phd candidate in Computational Neuroscience